neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

 Really nothing special here.
 Technique is the same as described in section about :ref:`logging by using experiment object <logging-advanced-using-experiment-object-explicitly>`.

-Example
+Example Code
-"""""""
+""""""""""""
 Experiment with ``id='SHOW-2066'`` was recorded then updated: |original-exp|.
-All th sources are logged:
+All the sources are logged:

 * |original| - in the "Source code" section.
 * |update| - logged as file and rendered nicely in the "Artifacts" section.